Anurella/EdenChallenge/README.md

 7. The application should have a very neat and decent UI.

 ##### Issues Encountered
 1. The api that generates random images regardless of the breed has a maximum amount of 50 as the number of random images it can send.
-2. On intial load, 50 images are loaded because the random api is called.
+I refactored the application to load a default breed so I could fetch 100 images.

 ## Working Demo
 This [application](https://amazing-pare-62e287.netlify.app/) is hosted on Netlify.